pcwchau/online-wallpaper-store/README.md

 ## File download for zoom-in images

-In product page, one texture image will be downloaded three times as different sizes:
+In product page, one texture image will be downloaded three times as different sizes.
+For example, the source file is 1200 x 1200 (641 kB),

-1. First loading - Small size for "select a texture".
+1. First loading - Small size for "select a texture", 128 x 128 (3.5 kB)
-2. After selecting the texture - Large size for the large image. (optimized URL by Next.js)
+2. After selecting the texture - Large size for the large image. (optimized URL by Next.js) 1200 x 1200 (480 kB)
-3. After hovering onto the image - Actual size for zoom-in preview box. (direct public URL)
+3. After hovering onto the image - Actual size for zoom-in preview box. (direct public URL) 1200 x 1200 (641 kB)

 For the first time visiting the website (no cache), after selecting a texture, the large image of that texture will not be immediately displayed.
 The same thing happens when the zoom-in box appears.
 Because it needs some time to finish downloading the image files.

-For example, the source file is 1200 x 1200 (641 kB),

-1. 128 x 128 (3.5 kB)
-2. 1200 x 1200 (480 kB)
-3. 1200 x 1200 (641 kB)

-To avoid waiting the large image:

-To avoid waiting image in the zoom-in box: Both use direct public URL.
-It is very hard to both use optimized URL by Next.js Image.
+Enhancement approach:

+1. Try to use optimized URL (Next.js Image) to do both the large image and zoom-in image.
+Seems very hard because of CSS.
+2. Try to use direct public URL (source file) to do both the large image and zoom-in image.
+File size is not optimized.